GingertronMk1/ANWR/README.md

 * .xsessionrc: makes Debian play nice with ThinkPads and their nipple mice.

 ### /Scripts
+* BackupMusic.sh: This one backs literally all my music up to my Raspberry Pi via a conversion to .mp3/320.
+* ConvertAndTidy.sh: converts, tidies, or does both to all the mp3s/m4as in a folder.
+Currently it's pointed at Desktop/Scratch, but it can be wherever
 * MacOS.sh: a shell script that sets sensible defaults on a Mac.
 Quite why I made this I don't know, as I'm probably not going to get a new Mac for a very long time...
-* BackupMusic.sh: This one backs literally all my music up to my Raspberry Pi via a conversion to .mp3/320.
-* ConvertScratch.sh: Converts all the music in ~/Desktop/Scratch from .m4a to .mp3/320.